Menu

 Wherever possible, we try to make a difference to the wider community too.
 In recent years, this has included forming a relationship with a school in South Africa as part of Rooks Nest's 'Making a Difference' topic.
 Not only did they make connections through writing letters and sending videos about our school experiences, but as a school we were able to fundraise money to send the school six iPads, writing and drawing equipment, educational posters and provided financial support for pupils to receive additional 1:1 tutoring.

-We also annually collect donations of food, clothes and furniture, which are shipped as part of a larger consignment to an orphanage and school in Ghana.
+We have also collected donations of food, clothes and furniture, which were shipped as part of a larger consignment to an orphanage and school in Ghana.

 Fundraising for Charitable Causes